cvmllab/Leaf-Spot-Attention-Network/README.md

 'result.pptx' is a ppt containing the result of the network that was added after adding data

-Datasets and networks not included here
+Note: Datasets and networks not included here